Bipolar disorderManic depression

 The first step in treating rapid cycling is to try to identify and resolve other factors, such as drug abuse or hypothyroidism (underactive thyroid), which may have caused this condition.
 Antidepressants, particularly SSRIs, may contribute to rapid cycling and are usually tapered off.

 Rapid cycling can be challenging to control and there is no consensus on how which drugs are most effective in treating it.
-Patients may need to try different medications to see what works.
+People may need to try different medications to see what works.

 In general, lithium and valproate are the first-line treatments for rapid cycling associated with bipolar I disorder, and lamotrigine for bipolar II disorder.
 Atypical antipsychotics such as aripiprazole, olanzapine, and quetiapine may also be tried.
-Electroconvulsive therapy may be useful in some situations.
+ECT may be useful in some situations.

 In addition, other measures should be taken:

-- Patients should avoid anti-anxiety drugs, alcohol, caffeine, and stimulants.
+- People should avoid anti-anxiety drugs, alcohol, caffeine, and stimulants.

-- Patients should avoid exposure to bright light.
+- People should avoid exposure to bright light.

-- All efforts should be made to help the patient sleep normally.
+- All efforts should be made to help the person sleep normally.